thumbnail of This Is Polio; No. 1; It Couldn't Happen to Us

 Hide -

-The sound you have just heard is from the clerk in the waiting room of Children's Hospital in Columbus, Ohio.
-These times marked each quarter hour of long days and nights of waiting for the parents of children who have polio.
+[Host] The sound you have just heard is from the clock in the waiting room of Children's Hospital in Columbus, Ohio.
+These chimes mark each quarter hour of long days and nights of waiting for the parents of children who have polio.
 This sound also marks the beginning of our story about polio documented in Children's Hospital with the full cooperation of hospital authorities.
 First, may I ask you, please, not to turn away because you do not like to hear about unpleasant things.
 You may be surprised how many hopeful and even happy notes find their way into our story.
-This is Billy speaking.
+This is Bill Ewing speaking.
 Not that it matters so much about my name.
 I am simply one of the thousands of parents who each year wait and wonder what polio is going to do to our children.
 I want to tell you something of our story in the hope that it may help you to understand polio just a little better and perhaps even remove a little of the fear

-I'm out in the corridor just outside the waiting room, just a few feet away.
-I can see several of the parents waiting for the next opportunity to visit their children.
+Just a few feet away, I can see several of the parents waiting for the next opportunity to visit their children.
 You may be surprised when I tell you that they do not seem particularly downhearted or depressed.
-On the contrary, some of them seem in a very happy mood if you are reading and some of the mothers are knitting and seem to be enjoying pleasant conversation.
-That's understandable because their children have come through the critical danger period and most of them are on their way to a good recovery.
-However, most of these parents will be making these daily visits for many months to come because polio has a way of holding on to it as a victim for very lengthy periods.
+On the contrary, some of them seem in a very happy mood.
+A few are reading and some of the mothers are knitting and seem to be enjoying pleasant conversation.
+That's understandable because their children have come through the critical danger period and most of them are on their way to good recovery.
+However, most of these parents will be making these daily visits for many months to come because polio has a way of holding on to its victim for very lengthy periods.
 Nevertheless, these parents and their children have learned patience as they never knew it before.
+They talk to each other about the progress of their children, and it's usually

-They talk to each other about the progress of their children, and it's usually cause for general rejoicing when some child can raise a hand just a little higher than the day before.
+cause for general rejoicing when some child can raise a hand just a little higher than the day before.
 And it's a real event when someone is ready to come home.
 The sounds associated with this waiting room have burned themselves into our consciousness.
 Let's move our microphone a little closer to the hostess desk and hear a typical telephone conversation.
-Hello, and you want the conviction?
-Dr. Miller.
+[Receptionist] Hello.
+You want the condition?
+Dr. Miller, please.
 Her condition is fairly good.
 Uh huh.
 Well, thank you.
-All right, then there is the doctors call her frequently throughout the day and night after night after night after row after row after night
+All right, good bye.
+[Host] Then, there is the doctor's call heard frequently throughout the day and night.
+[Hospital Paging System] Dr. McClay, Dr McClay.
+Dr. Roby, Dr. Roby.
+Dr. Dawson,

-Well, not not for sure.
+[Parent #1] Well, not, not for sure.
 We don't know.
-But we thought maybe it might be the water supply we are.
+But we thought maybe it might be the water supply.
 That is about the only thing that we know that it might have come from.
-Well, I still think that the baby got it by picking up a fly and getting your mouth.
-My daughter did not do any of the things one thinks of in connection with polio.
-She was not in large crowds and she didn't go swimming this summer while we tried to see that she got plenty of rest on the day she took sick, she was overtired and overheated.
+[Parent #2] Well, I still think that the baby got it by picking up a fly that got in her mouth.
+[Parent #3] My daughter did not do any of the things one thinks of in connection with polio.
+She was not in large crowds and she didn't go swimming this summer.
+While we tried to see that she got plenty of rest, on the day she took sick she was overtired and overheated.
 That might have had something to do with it.
-These and many other varied answers led me to inquire from authoritative sources.
+[Host] These and many other varied answers led me to inquire from authoritative sources.
 I learned that only in rare cases is it possible to fix with certainty just how one gets polio.
 Your guess is as good as ours, one doctor told me.
+I learned, too, that the virus is so small that it cannot be seen

-I learned, too, that the virus is so small that it cannot be seen with an ordinary microscope and that we do not yet know how it gets around.
+with an ordinary microscope and that we do not yet know how it gets around.
 And finally, that we probably would have been unable to avoid polio, even with the greatest care.
 My search for an answer to the question about symptoms of this disease was more fruitful.
 Let's listen to several of the parents telling you how it all began.
-Well, she was had a temperature and we thought she had through this way.
-Can you describe them anymore in detail?
+[Parent #4] Well, she just had a temperature and we thought she had flu [unintelligible].
+[Host] Can you describe them anymore in detail?
 Just go ahead and tell us all about those first two or three days.
-She put her to bed, called the doctor and put her to bed, and she just had a fever and was so sick of her stomach and that she got any worse or any better.
-She got better.
-And you thought the illness was over that,
+[Parent #4] She...put her to bed, called the doctor and put her to bed, and she just had a fever and was sort of sick at her stomach.
+[Host] And did she get any worse or any better?
+[Parent #4] Yes, she got better.
+[Host] And you thought the illness was over, is that right?
+[Parent #4] That's, that's right.
+She was, her temperature left and she felt perfectly all right, was up and played for a day.

-right.
-Or that.
-That's right.
-She was very temperature last and she felt perfectly all right with that.
-We played through a day.
-And now what happened in those days before she finally came to the hospital?
-Well, on Wednesday, when she began to feel bad again, while we took her to the doctor who examined the body, didn't find anything.
+[Host] And now, what happened in those days before she finally came to the hospital?
+[Parent #4] Well, on Wednesday, when she began to feel bad again, why, we took her to the doctor and he examined her, but he couldn't find anything.
 He thought it was just a virus from the flu.
-He had a bad throat.
-And then that night, she developed a terrible headache and she had a bad headache all night the next day until we got the doctor.
-And then you brought it to me right at the children's hospital.
-Well, it's there that is rather like the flu.
-And it lasted a couple of days.
+She had a bad throat.
+And then that night, she developed a terrible headache and she had a bad headache all night and the next day, until we got the doctor.
+[Host] And then you brought her to...?
+[Parent #4] And then we brought her to Children's Hospital in Columbus.
+[Parent #5] Well, it started out as, rather like the flu.
+And it lasted, oh, a couple of days.
 Then they would be up and around for a couple of days.
+[Host] Now, you're speaking of all three children, they all got it at once, is that right?
+[Parent #5] No, they got it about a week apart.
+Each one.
+The baby took it first and they were treating

-Now, you're speaking of all three children, right?
-No, they got it about a week apart.
-Each one the baby took it first and they were treating her for the flu and cutting key and so forth.
-And then you had no suspicion that it was polio?
-No. Very beginning, no. After his first of being hired, an attorney and then on Sunday morning, she gave up the temperature complaining of a back.
-And her neck length there.
-That was only slightly on Sunday when we tried to find the doctor on Sunday evening and he gave himself some time, but we think that will straighten him out and he should be able to go to school in the morning.
-You didn't know it was polio?
-No, we did not know the doctor thing.
+her for the flu and for cutting teeth, and so forth.
+[Host] You had no suspicion that it was polio?
+[Parent #5] No. [Host] From the very beginning?
+[Parent #5] No. ?Alsted? first complained of being tired, on Saturday, and then on Sunday morning, she got up with a temperature complaining of her back and her neck being stiff.
+That was only slightly on Sunday.
+When we took her to the family doctor on Sunday evening and he gave her penicillin and some tablets, but we're thinking that would straighten her out and he seemed to think she would be able to go to school in the morning.
+[Host] You didn't know it was polio?
+[Parent #5] No, we did not know, and the doctor seemed to think it was the flu.
+He examined her and then asked her if her legs hurt, and she said, no, they didn't at that time.
+But then on Monday, why her legs started hurting.

-I think it was the flu.
-He examined her and then after her leg hurt and she said, no, they didn't at that time.
-But then on Monday, why her leg started hurting.
-You know, after that, what happened?
-Well, on Tuesday morning, we called the family doctor early in the morning and he came and examined her and called them to the shop to check, took another doctor who works for the children's hospital.
-As I talked to many other parents about how the illness started, I found many similarities in the symptoms, yet no clear cut pattern and in almost every case, difficulty of diagnosis in the very early stages.
-Then I went to a physician who hasn't had much experience with polio, Dr. Crede Ward of the Children's Hospital staff.
+And her neck got stiff.
+[Host] And then, after that, what happened?
+[Parent #5] Well, on Tuesday morning, we called the family doctor early in the morning and he came and examined her and called for the ambulance at once and [unintelligible] and [unintelligible] to check with another doctor who works for the Children's Hospital.
+[Host] As I talked to many other parents about how the illness started, I found many similarities in the symptoms, yet no clear cut pattern and in almost every case, difficulty of diagnosis in the very early stages.
+Then I went to a physician who has had much experience with polio, Dr. ?Crede?
+Ward of the Children's Hospital staff.
 Dr. Ward, is it possible for parents to recognize symptoms of polio?
+And if so, what are some of the symptoms?
+[Dr. Ward] Early in the disease is where you have the difficulty.
+Because the onset of the symptoms of polio

-And if so, what are some of the symptoms early in the disease where you have the difficulty?
-Because the onset of the symptoms of polio is the onset of symptoms of a general election.
-The child and curiously enough, the first presenting symptoms are usually verus of gastro intestinal illness, starting with upset stomach fever, generalized malaise and flu like symptoms.
-The symptoms at this stage are very general and are apt to be regarded as influenza, even by competent medical observers, so that parents would have difficulties earlier in the stage or in the early stages of the illness.
-Later, when there is more strength or weakness of the extremity, neurological symptoms such as headache, muscle, tenderness, pain and weakness, paralysis, the diagnosis
+is the onset of symptoms of a general illness in the child.
+And curiously enough, the first presenting symptoms are usually those of gastro intestinal illness, starting with upset stomach, fever, generalized malaise and flu-like symptoms.
+The symptoms at this stage are very general and are apt to be regarded as influenza, even by competent medical observers, so that parents would have difficulties earlier in this stage or in the early stages of the illness.
+Later, when there is more frank weakness of the extremities, neurological symptoms such as headache, muscle tenderness, pain, and weakness and paralysis, the diagnosis of polio is much more evident.
+[Host] Dr. Ward, do you have some further advice for parents who suspect that

-of polio is much more evident.
-Doctor, what do you have some further advice for parents who suspect that their children have polio?
-No, an answer to this question, whether they should seek the advice of their family physician by way of checking any persistent symptoms, particularly fever and a headache and the blood pain, these three things make you suspicious of the patient having more than just the usual flu like involvement.
+their children have polio?
+[Dr. Ward] This, in answer to this question, we must say that they should seek the advice of their family physician by way of checking any persistent symptoms, particularly those of fever, and of headache, and of leg pain.
+These three things make you suspicious of the patient having more than just the usual flu-like involvement.
 And at this stage, I believe the family physician can be of extreme help to them.
-This is Bill Ewing speaking and bringing to a close the first
+[Host] This is Bill Ewing speaking and bringing to a close the first

-chapter in our story about polio documented by Tape-recording through the cooperation of the parents of polio patients and the staff of Children's Hospital in Columbus, Ohio.
+chapter in our story about polio documented by tape recording through the cooperation of the parents of polio patients and the staff of Children's Hospital in Columbus, Ohio.

 Series